 There are two types of Event Records.
-Active Event Records are created when a Digital Input is found to have sufficient input voltage (greater than 5Vdc) or when an Analog Input transitions into its unacceptable region as defined by its Limit Values.
-Conversely, inactive Event Records are created when a Digital Input has less than 2Vdc or an Analog Input is within its acceptable region of operation.
+They are referred to as Active and Inactive.
+Active Event Records are created when a Digital Input is found to have sufficient input voltage (greater than 5Vdc) for a sufficient duration (persisting longer than the assigned Detection Time), is reported to be coding, or when an Analog Input transitions into its unacceptable region as defined by its Limit Values.
+Conversely, inactive Event Records are created when a Digital Input has less than 2Vdc, is not coding, or an Analog Input is within its acceptable region of operation.

 Event Names allow the user to distinguish Event Records from each other in a quick and unambiguous manner.
 They should not be confused with Input Names and Input Identifiers (see next section).
-Event Names always occur in pairs.
-The On Event and Off Event names form the pair.
-They in turn distinguish the active and inactive Event Records, respectively.
+Event Names always occur in threes.
+Each set of three names consist of an On Event, Off Event and Coding label.
+They in turn distinguish the active and inactive Event Records.

-As many as sixteen Event Name pairs can be defined.
-Once the pairs are defined they can be assigned to inputs of the CWR-72 in any manner that helps the user distinguish Event Records precisely and quickly.
-By way of example, the Event Records for Digital Input 1 could be labeled "XR\On" and "XR\Off".
-The Event Records for Analog Input A1 could be labeled "Bat\Norm" and "Bat\Fail".
+As many as sixteen Event Name sets can be defined.
+Once the sets are defined they can be assigned to inputs of the CWR-272 in any manner that helps the user distinguish Event Records precisely and quickly.
+By way of example, the Event Records for Digital Input 1 could be labeled "XR_On" and "XR_Off".
+The Event Records for Analog Input A1 could be labeled "Bat_Norm" and "Bat_Fail".

 A typical response to the Event Name command is shown below.
-In the interest of brevity only three of the sixteen pairs are listed.
+In the interest of brevity only three of the sixteen sets are listed.
 The factory default Event Names are shown.

-] Event Name s
+Event Names

-Number ON Name OFF Name
+Number ON Name OFF Name CODING Name

-1 2 3 On On On Off Off Off
+1 2 3 On On On Off Off Off Coding Coding Coding

-16 Violate Nominal

 To define a new Event Name simply position the highlight to the desired field and type the new name.
-Event Names are restricted in length to eight characters.
+Event Names are restricted in length to twelve characters.
 They can be formed by any combination of letters, numbers and syntax symbols.